jdluu/Full-Stack-Template/README.md

-# Full Stack Project
+# Full Stack Project Template

-A full stack project built with React, Node.js, Express, and MongoDB.
+A full stack project template with React, Node.js, Express, and MongoDB.

 ## Table of Contents